lsst/rtn-087/index.rst

 .. _CMMS-JIRA-Workflow-API-Actions:

-Actions taken by OpenMAINT in JIRA
+Actions Taken by OpenMAINT in Jira
 ==================================

 *This interaction is largely one-way.